Written by

 Warmer weather often brings higher humidity, which can impact your heating oil tank.
 Changes in temperature and moisture levels can increase the likelihood of condensation forming inside the tank, particularly if it isn't full, as the extra space allows moisture to build up more easily.

-Water in your heating oil can lead to more serious issues over time, including the formation of sludge and the growth of bacteria within the tank.
+Water in your heating oil tank can lead to more serious issues over time, including the formation of sludge and the growth of bacteria within the tank.

-An annual inspection of your heating oil tank by a qualified OFTEC engineer is recommended, ideally scheduled during the summer after peak winter use.
-The engineer will check for damage and ensure all pipe connections are secure and clean, often as part of a routine boiler service - though it’s worth confirming this in advance.
+The engineer will check for damage and ensure all pipe connections are secure and clean, often as part of a routine boiler service, though it's worth confirming this in advance.

 Regular maintenance helps reduce the risk of oil spills, which can be costly to clean up and harmful to the environment.